tylerbailey/gibgen/README.md

 4. `git add` and `git commit` your local repository as you go
 4. Push your code and README back to UNO's GitLab occasionally - `git push origin master`
 5. Email GECapital.SWEAP@ge.com with the Commit URL to your fork'd repository that you want reviewed.
 It should include at least 2 files: (1) your updated README with Coding Questions answered, and (2) your program (gibgen.xx)
-   - Grant the "SWEAP" user "Reporter"-level access to your repository by going to Project Settings --> Members
+   - Grant the "SWEAP" user "Reporter"-level access to your repository via Settings - `https://gitlab.cs.uno.edu/YOUR_USERNAME_HERE/gibgen/team`
    - Go here: `https://gitlab.cs.uno.edu/YOUR_USERNAME_HERE/gibgen/commits/master`
    - Find the commit that you'd like us to review, and click the "Browse Code ->" link for that commit
    - Copy and paste the URL into the email along with your name... it should look something like this: